Luba people: Guns, trade, and the colonial era

 In 1885 Leopold II, king of Belgium, secured European recognition of his right over the territories that became what is now the Democratic Republic of the Congo.
 The first Belgian expedition into the Luba people's region arrived in 1891.
 The king of Belgium, impressed with the accomplishments of Tippu Tip in getting resources from central Africa, appointed him the governor of the region that included the Luba people's territory.

 The Luba people were forced to work in the copper and gemstone mines of the Katanga province during the Belgian rule, causing numerous mining-related deaths.
 They rebelled in 1895, then again from 1905 to 1917, and these insurrections were subdued through military intervention.

 Post-colonial era

 In 1960, the Belgians, faced with rising demand for independence and an end to colonial rule, granted independence to the Democratic Republic of the Congo.
 That same year, Katanga Province, which was home to a considerable number of Luba, attempted to secede under Moise Tshombe as the State of Katanga.
 The Luba were divided, with one faction under Ndaye Emanuel supporting the secession, and another under Kisula Ngoye supporting the central government.

 United Nations peacekeepers in Congo, as part of the ONUC force came into conflict with the Luba.
 On 8 November 1960, an Irish Army patrol was ambushed outside Niemba.
-In the fighting, the Irish soldiers killed 25 Baluba with their firearms, and 9 of the 11 Irish were killed.
+In the fighting, the Irish soldiers killed 25 Baluba and 9 of the 11 Irish were killed.

 When Tshombe's breakaway regime collapsed in 1965, Kisula Ngoye became the liaison between the Luba people and the central government.